YvCodeHong/Bank-tech-test/README.md

 ```
 As a user,
-So that it saves me time carry a whole load of money,
+So that it saves me time carrying a whole load of money,
-I would like to deposit the many in my bank account and a statement should display the amount.
+I would like to deposit the money in my bank account and a statement should display the amount.

 As a user,
-So that I can carry some cash whenever I want,
+So that when I have limited cash,
-I would like to withdraw some money from my bank account and that should be displayed.
+I would like to withdraw money from my bank account and that should be displayed.

 As a user,
-So that I can how much I've spent and where I've spent it,
+So that that I know how much I've spent and where I've spent it,
 I would like to see an account statement printed that shows the date, amount and balance.

 ```

-2. Setting up the system
+ 2. Setting up the program

+ Installing rspec

 ## Learning outcomes